maxdeviant/effect-remote-data/README.md

 # effect-remote-data

-A type for representing fetched data for the Effect ecosystem
+A type representing fetched data for the Effect ecosystem.